peterkinget/MOS_OP/README.md

 <!-- - This is the [output](img/example_output.md) you should obtain. -->

 ## Basic Usage
-The python script `MOS_Operating_Point.py` takes in simulation results from a spectre operating point simulation and tabulates them nicely on the terminal and saves them in a csv file.
+The python script `MOS_OP.py` takes in simulation results from a spectre operating point simulation and tabulates them nicely on the terminal and saves them in a csv file.

 Usage:

-`MOS_Operating_Point.py <name dcOPInfo.info ascii file> <name
+`python3 MOS_OP.py <name dcOPInfo.info ascii file> <name
 element.info ascii file> <json file with device name dictionary>`

-After a spectre *DC Analysis* with *Save Operating Point*, spectre will save the operating point information in the `dcOPInfo.info` file and the transistor sizing information in the `element.info` file in the folder with the simulation results; that folder is typically located in `<simulation results folder>/<name of the cell>/spectre/schematic/psf/`.
-So if you are simulating
-`presized_OTA_tb`  and you save your simulation results in `~/simulation`, you should look in `~/simulation/presized_OTA_tb/spectre/schematic/psf/` after completing the simulation.
+After a spectre *DC Analysis* with *Save Operating Point*, spectre saves the operating point information in the `dcOPInfo.info` file and the transistor sizing information in the `element.info` file in the folder with the simulation results; that folder is typically located in `<simulation results folder>/<name of the cell>/spectre/schematic/psf/`.
+So if you are simulating `presized_OTA_tb` and you ask ADE to save your simulation results in `~/simulation`, you should look in `~/simulation/presized_OTA_tb/spectre/schematic/psf/` after completing the simulation.

 These files are typically in binary format.
-You can convert them to ascii with the `psf` command from cadence; run:
+You can convert them to ascii with the `psf` command from cadence; on a workstation where you can execute `virtuoso` you should be able to run:
 ```
 psf dcOPInfo.info dcOPInfo.info.ascii
 psf element.info element.info.ascii
 ```
-Those ascii files can be read by the script.
+Those ascii files can be read by `MOS_OP.py`.
 There are example files in the [example\_files\_presized\_OTA\_tb](example_files_presized_OTA_tb) folder.

-You further need to make a dictionary of the devices in a json file you want the script to display the operating point.
+Next, you need to make a json dictionary of the (subset of the) devices you want the script to display the operating point for.
 The format is:

 ```
 {"device1_label_used_by_script": "spectre_reference_of_device1",